lilygrierjil/lily-de-zoomcamp-final-project/README.md

 The credentials for this service account are stored in a file called `service_account.json` that gets stored in the root of the repo.

-5. Install terraform (and other packages)
+5. If you don't already have terraform on your VM, follow [these directions](https://github.com/robertpeteuil/terraform-installer#download-and-use-locally) to install terraform to your VM.

 6. Run the following commands to use terraform to create the remaining resources:
 ```